How to Become a Sports Psychologist

 - Evaluate developmental disabilities

 Sports psychologists are part of the larger field of psychologists.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for psychologists is $75,230.
+According to the U.S. Bureau of Labor Statistics 2021 Occupational Employment Statistics, the median annual salary for psychologists is $81,040.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Because many sports psychologists are self-employed—or act in a consulting capacity—professionals in the field may enjoy a flexible schedule depending upon their obligations.

 Because sports psychology is such a unique specialization, sports psychologists often work as consultants for many different teams, athletes or athletic departments.
 Generally this consulting work is combined with a position teaching college courses or researching.
 Some sports psychologists work full time with professional sports teams, but this is a difficult position to obtain.